mitsuba-renderer/mitsuba3/docs/src/plugin_reference/section_bsdfs.rst

 =====

-Acoustic materials describe how a surface reflects, absorbs, and scatters incident sound energy — the acoustic analogue of a light-transport BSDF. misuka currently ships a single acoustic material, :ref:`acousticbsdf
+Acoustic materials describe how a surface reflects, absorbs, and scatters incident sound energy, the acoustic analogue of a light-transport BSDF. misuka currently ships a single acoustic material, :ref:`acousticbsdf
 <bsdf-acousticbsdf>`, which combines a frequency-dependent absorption
 coefficient with a specular/diffuse scattering split (see :ref:`frequency-domain spectra <sec-spectra-acoustic>` for how the frequency-value curves are defined).

-As in Mitsuba, BSDFs are assigned to *shapes*, either nested directly or declared once and referenced by name — useful when the same material is reused across many shapes, e.g. all six walls of a shoebox room:
+As in Mitsuba, BSDFs are assigned to *shapes*, either nested directly or declared once and referenced by name.
+Declaring once is useful when the same material is reused across many shapes, e.g. all six walls of a shoebox room:

 .. tabs::
     .. code-tab:: xml